 The mesh STA shall check that the Mesh ID element and Mesh Configuration element of the Mesh Peering Confirm frame match its own mesh STA configuration as specified in 11C.2.3 (Mesh profile) and 11C.2.4 (Mesh STA configuration).
 If a mismatch is found, the frame shall be rejected with the reason code of MESH-INCONSISTENT-PARAMETERS.

 Otherwise, the mesh STA accepts the Mesh Peering Confirm frame and performs the actions described in 11C.4 (Mesh peering management finite state machine (MPM FSM)).

+If the peerLinkID in the mesh peering instance has not been set, the Local Link ID field of the Mesh Peering Confirm request shall be copied into the peerLinkID in the mesh peering instance.
+If the incoming Mesh Peering Confirm frame is for AMPE and the peerNonce in the mesh peering instance has not been set, the Local Nonce field in the incoming Mesh Peering Confirm frame shall be copied into the peerNonce in the mesh peering instance.

 Modify section 11C.5.5.2.1 as indicated: